A Beginner’s Guide to Autophagy, the Real Way to Detox Your Body

 - Autophagy means “self-eating.”
 It’s a detox process your body undergoes to clean out damaged cells and regenerate new ones.

-- The cool thing is, your body already performs autophagy — and you may be able to increase autophagy with your diet and exercise.
+- While the body already performs autophagy on its own, you may be able to increase autophagy and its benefits with diet and exercise.

-Juice cleanses and detox teas don’t hold a candle to your body’s ability to detox.
-It does this through a natural process called autophagy, which is how your body cleans up cellular junk and keeps your systems humming.
+Spoiler alert: Juice cleanses and detox teas don’t hold a candle to your body’s ability to detox.
+One of the ways it does this is through a natural process called autophagy, which is how your body cleans up cellular junk and keeps your systems humming.
 Early research suggests you can actually increase autophagy, which may reduce inflammation, protect against disease and even support anti-aging.
-Here’s what we know so far.

 What is autophagy?